Ilex cornuta 'Burfordii'

 - Leaf Description:

-- Alternate, simple, glossy olive-green leaves that are 2 to 3 inches in length.
-These small leaves have a single terminal spine at the apex, although occasionally two lateral spines will develop.
-These leaves are elliptic to oblong, coriaceaous, and bullate (appearing blistered).
-Margins are usually smooth.
+- The leaves are alternate, simple, glossy, dark green, and measure 2 to 4 inches long.
+The leaves have a single terminal spine at the apex, although occasionally two lateral spines will develop.
+These leaves are elliptic to oblong, leathery, and bullate or appear blistered.
+Margins are usually entire except for the single terminal spine.

 -